melissayu/SimpleTodo/README.md

 Updated to use SQLite DB and custom adapter to display the list.

 Added columns to SQLite DB (with DBFlow) with a DB Migration, added description and due date columns.
 Updated add/edit dialog and list adapter UI to display the task title, description, and due date.

+Added additional Priority column to DB and updated UI to allow changing the priority level by tapping on the priority icon.
+Added Sort by spinner at the top of the list view to change how the list is sorted.

 ## License